The best alarm clocks of 2021 - CNN Underscored

 The DreamSky Compact Digital Alarm Clock was neck and neck with the Jall Wooden Clock throughout our testing and, in the end, finished just one point shy of the overall winner.
 Even though it only got second place, we still believe this clock is one of the best on the market and checks all the boxes of a great alarm clock.

 This clock doesn’t have the additional features the Jall does, instead touting just one alarm and an extra USB port.
 The DreamSky clock had a simple setup, and with four buttons and two wheels on the back, along with a snooze button on top, it isn’t too difficult to use.
-Just plug the clock in with its 5-foot 2-inch cord, pop in two AAA batteries as a backup and set the time.
-To do this, you press and hold a button to enter the settings mode, and press “+” and “-” buttons to change the time.
+Just plug in the clock with its 5-foot, 2-inch cord, pop in two AAA batteries as a backup and set the time.
+To do this, you press and hold a button to enter the settings mode, then press the plus (“+”) and minus (“-") buttons to change the time.
 While you will be mashing some buttons, your fingers won’t get fatigued since you can toggle between the hour and the minutes and go up and down.

 The DreamSky scored extremely well in nearly all of our tests, including durability, appearance and wake-up experience, but what made it one of the top contenders was its big and bright display.
 The numbers occupy basically the entire display of the DreamSky, instead of just being in a small window like some other clocks we tested.
 It’s easy to tell what time it is with the DreamSky, even if it’s the middle of the night and you’re as blind as a bat.
 This large screen easily made it one of the most readable clocks, tied only with the Magnasonic Projection Alarm Clock, which can project the time onto your ceiling.
 While we loved its ultra-visible display, the DreamSky has a dial on the back that allows you to fine-tune its brightness all the way down to a dark screen that won’t bother you at night.